Go ranks and ratings

 There are various systems of Go ranks and ratings that measure the skill in the traditional board game Go.
 Traditionally, Go rankings have been measured using a system of dan and kyu ranks.
 Especially in amateur play, these ranks facilitate the handicapping system, with a difference of one rank roughly corresponding to one free move at the beginning of the game.
 This system is also commonly used in many East Asian martial arts, where it often corresponds with a belt color.
-With the ready availability of calculators and computers, rating systems have been introduced.
+With the ready availability of calculators and computers, elo-based rating systems have been introduced.
 In such systems, a rating is rigorously calculated on the basis of game results.

 Kyu and dan ranks

 Traditionally, the level of players has been defined using kyu and dan ranks.
 Kyu ranks are considered student ranks.
 Dan ranks are considered master ranks.
 Beginners who have just learned the rules of the game are usually around 30th kyu.
 As they progress, they advance numerically downwards through the kyu grades.
 The best kyu grade attainable is therefore 1st kyu.
 If players progress beyond 1st kyu, they will receive the rank of 1st dan, and from then on will move numerically upwards through the dan ranks.
-In martial arts, 1st dan is the equivalent of a black belt.
+1st dan is the equivalent of a black belt in martial arts.
 The very best players may achieve a professional dan rank.

 The rank system is tabulated from the lowest to highest ranks:

 (There is also an amateur title of 8-dan and a professional title of 10-dan, but these are not the same as ranks.)

 Although almost all organizations use this system, there is no universal calibration.
 The methods of awarding each of those ranks and the corresponding levels of strength vary from country to country and among online Go servers.
 This means that a player who is considered to be a 2nd kyu in one country, may only be considered a 5th kyu in another.

 Differences in strength up to amateur dan level generally correspond to the level of handicap that would yield an even game between the two players.
-For instance, it is expected that a 3d player could give 2 handicap stones to a 1d player and win half of his or her games.
+For instance, it is expected that a 3d player could give 2 handicap stones to a 1d player and win half of their games.
 In contrast, differences in professional ranks are much smaller, perhaps 1/4 to 1/3 of a handicap stone.
 There are some significant differences in strength between ordinary 9p players and the best players in the world because 9p is the highest rank possible, which may account for this variation.